matpulis/tma-fe-matpulis/README.md

 Thank you for taking the time to go through my project submission.
 I hope that I have filled all of your requirement criteria and a little bit extra 🤖.

 I wanted everything on the screen to have a purpose, so I added some more routes and functionality to round up and get as close to a completed product as possible without going overboard.
-I did not use any UI component libraries and wrote all of the components myself to demonstrate my deep understanding of modern front-end frameworks and concepts.
+I did not use any UI component libraries, I took inspiration from an e-commerce template but wrote all of the components myself to demonstrate my deep understanding of modern front-end frameworks and concepts.

 ##### Additional features implemented: